Various studies and anecdotal evidence have demonstrated the benefits of CBD for sleep.

 Instead, it works at a much deeper and more intricate level to alleviate the underlying causes of poor sleep in the long-term.

 CBD impacts our circadian rhythms, or sleep-wake cycles.
-Rather than temporarily inducing drowsiness to mask the symptoms of poor sleeping patterns, CBD restores the balance and health of our sleep cycles to promote healthy sleep on a long-term basis.
+Rather than temporarily inducing drowsiness to mask the symptoms of poor sleeping patterns, CBD can restore the balance and health of our sleep cycles to promote healthy sleep on a long-term basis.

 If you are using CBD to promote healthy sleep, you should not necessarily expect it to work when administered before bed on an “as-needed” basis.
 But there are enormous benefits to the regular, consistent, and everyday use of CBD oil for sleep.